Find Affordable College Courses

 Cambridge, MA

-Full Visual & Performing Arts at Lesley University Report
+Read full report on Visual & Performing Arts at Lesley University

 The average tuition and fees for an in-state graduate student at UMass Amherst are $16,251 a year.

-Full Visual & Performing Arts at University of Massachusetts Amherst Report
+Read full report on Visual & Performing Arts at University of Massachusetts Amherst

-Northeastern also claimed a spot on our Best Visual & Performing Arts Master’s Degree Schools in Massachusetts list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, Northeastern also did well on our Best Visual & Performing Arts Master’s Degree Schools in Massachusetts list.
+It’s in the top 20% of all schools reviewed in this analysis.

 The average tuition and fees for an in-state graduate student at Northeastern University Professional Advancement Network are $23,510 a year.

-Massachusetts College of Art and Design landed the #6 spot in the 2023 rankings for the best value master’s degree visual and performing arts programs.
-Massachusetts College of Art and Design is a small public school located in the large city of Boston.
+Massachusetts College of Art and Design did quite well in this year’s ranking of the best places for visual and performing arts students to get a master’s degree.
+It came in at #6 on the list.
+Massachusetts College of Art and Design is a small public school located in the city of Boston.

 In-state tuition fees for graduate students at Massachusetts College of Art and Design are $24,000 per year.

-Read full report on Visual & Performing Arts at Massachusetts College of Art and Design
+Full Visual & Performing Arts at Massachusetts College of Art and Design Report

 Read full report on Visual & Performing Arts at University of Massachusetts - Lowell